gordonwoodhull/quarto-light-dark-experiments/README.md

 ## Overview

-Experimental implementation of dark mode for plotting libraries in Quarto's Jupyter engine and Python, although the same approach should work for any Jupyter languages that emit Markdown.
+This is an experimental implementation of dark mode for plotting libraries in Quarto's Jupyter engine and Python.
+The same approach should work for any Jupyter languages by emitting the same **marker spans** via Markdown.

 Implemented in Quarto's "user-land", i.e. Lua and CSS, without any changes to Quarto.